baltimoretogether/respecteveryone/policies/short-public.md

 Our event is dedicated to a harassment-free conference experience for everyone.
-Our anti-harassment policy can be found at [url].
+Our anti-harassment policy can be found at [this link](https://github.com/baltimoretogether/respecteveryone/blob/master/policies/full-public.md).